How To Build A Camper Van

 Our article, “The Best Vans for Van Life”, covers all the different types of vans you might be thinking about for your own van life journey.
 We discuss pros and cons for each type of van and which vans might suit you based on your priorities.

 Understandably, if you are reading this van build page, you might be veering towards getting a commercial van.
-Therefore, do an in-depth comparison between Mercedes Sprinters, Ford Transits, and Dodge Promasters.
+Therefore, we do an in-depth comparison between Mercedes Sprinters, Ford Transits, and Dodge Promasters in Chapter 2: Why Ford Transits Make The Best Camper Vans

 If you’re reading this van build guide, chances are you want to purchase an empty commercial van for your own camper conversion.
 When starting a camper van build from scratch, we think going with an empty commercial van is the right choice.